htcondor/htmap/docs/source/index.rst

    Tutorials on using HTMap.

 :doc:`dependencies`
-   Information about how to manage your dependencies.
+   Information about how to manage your what your code depends on (e.g., other Python packages).

 :doc:`api`
    Public API documentation.